 I first tried Kavella a few years ago, and recently discovered that they had launched color shampoos.
 Kavella’s color shampoos have the best and cleanest purple shampoos that REALLY work (before and after photos are proof)!

-There are a handful of clean color shampoos available, but I chose Kavella because their products are a step above the rest in many ways.
+There are a handful of clean color shampoos available, but I chose Kavella because their products are a step above other natural purple shampoo options in many ways.

 What sets Kavella Color Shampoos apart: